maham-tariq5/Guitar-Tab-Maker/README.md

 Error handling is implemented to ensure valid input.
 - Users will receive prompts if they enter string numbers outside the range of 1 to 6 or fret numbers outside the range of 0 to 25.

+Tab Generation

+- Automatically generates guitar tabs based on user input.
+Once the user has added notes, the application processes the inputs and displays the corresponding guitar tablature.
+- The generated tabs are displayed in a user-friendly format, and the application supports multiple lines of tab for different strings.